leon-seidel/vlam-drive/README.md

 ```
 "Drive the vehicle to Mine B."
 ```
-The VLAM receives an image from an onboard camera at each waypoint and decides the direction to drive, if the destination has been reached and adds its reasoning.
+The VLAM receives an image from an onboard camera at each waypoint and decides the direction to drive, determines if the destination has been reached and provides its reasoning.
 A waypoint handler translates this information into the next waypoint for a Carla agent, where the VLAM kicks in again.

 ## Demo run
 ![Demo Image](/media/mine_B-1.PNG)